Skip to main content

 Flexibility

 A key question to address is where your program falls on the continuum of risk management strategies, from programmatic to flexible.
 A programmatic strategy will have more prescriptive hedge ratios, timing, and products.
-It is usually easier to implement and manage because you make most of the major decisions ahead of time, and your team just needs to operate within those parameters.
+It is usually easier to implement and manage because you make most of the major decisions ahead of time, and your team needs only to operate within those parameters.
 The biggest drawback is the strategy's lack of flexibility as conditions change.

 This graphic illustrates the elements of a holistic FX strategy